kohirens/version-release/docs/developing.md

 developing locally.
 The tests require reaching out to __*circleci.com__ and __*github.com__.
 The container is configured with these host names so request do not reach the internet and mock services respond with canned responses.
-Review the `.docker/compose.yml` and code in the `vro/mock-server` directories to see how that is accomplished.
+Review the `.docker/compose.yml` and code in the `avr/mock-server` directories to see how that is accomplished.
+To spin up the environment run:

-`docker compose -f .docker/compose.yml up`
+`docker compose up`

 There will be 2 container running, but you will only run the test in the __version-release-web-1__ container.
 This is the container with the pseudo